viniciuspaesberna/viniciuspaesberna/README.md

 <br>

-<p>🌐 "A student looking for adventures in the world of programming." - I dont know who said that but Ive always heard it from a beggar</p>
+<p>🌐 "if your life doesn't make sense, make sense." - I dont know who said that but Ive always heard it from a beggar</p>

 <br>